19hours/sg-statutes/Acts/Bankruptcy Act.md

 (a) property held by the bankrupt on trust for any other person;

-(b) the tools, if any, of his trade;
+(b) such tools, books, vehicles and other items of equipment as are needed by the bankrupt for the bankrupt’s personal use in the bankrupt’s employment, business or vocation;

+[Act 21 of 2015 wef 01/08/2016]

-(c) such clothing, bedding, furniture, household equipment and provisions as are necessary for satisfying the basic domestic needs of the bankrupt and his family; and
+(c) such clothing, bedding, furniture, household equipment and provisions as are necessary for satisfying the basic domestic needs of the bankrupt and his family;

+[Act 21 of 2015 wef 01/08/2016]

-(d) property of the bankrupt which is excluded under any other written law.
+(d) property of the bankrupt which is excluded under any other written law;

+[Act 21 of 2015 wef 01/08/2016]

+(e) the remainder of the bankrupt’s monthly income after deducting the bankrupt’s monthly contribution; and

+[Act 21 of 2015 wef 01/08/2016]

+(f) any annual bonus or annual wage supplement paid as part of the bankrupt’s income.

+[Act 21 of 2015 wef 01/08/2016]

 Inquiry into bankrupt’s affairs, dealings and property